Garmin Features: A Reference Guide for Runners and Athletes

 - Physiological Measurements — metrics that estimate or track underlying biological capacity, including VO2 max, HRV Status, lactate threshold, respiration rate and Pulse Ox.
 These are the foundational numbers from which many of Garmin’s training and recovery features are derived.

-- Training Intelligence — features that analyse training load, stimulus and adaptation over days and weeks, including Training Readiness, Training Status, Training Load and race predictions.
+- Training — features that analyse training load, stimulus and adaptation over days and weeks, including Training Readiness, Training Status, Training Load and race predictor.

 - Sleep and Recovery — features that assess recovery between training sessions, including Sleep Score, Body Battery, Recovery Time and Sleep Stages.

-- Real-Time Running Metrics — metrics measured or calculated during a recorded running activity, including running power, ground contact time, vertical oscillation, cadence and grade-adjusted pace.
+- Running Dynamics — metrics measured or calculated during a recorded running activity, including running power, ground contact time, vertical oscillation, cadence and grade-adjusted pace.

 - Heart Rate and Stress — features that monitor cardiovascular and autonomic nervous system response throughout the day and during activity, including wrist heart rate, Stress Score and Intensity Minutes.